elsensoy/model_error_uq_plasma/README.md

 - Ensure HallThruster is correctly imported
 - Run the simulation with the specified YAML configuration.
 ---

+Once the environment is set, you can test if `HallThruster` is available in Python:

+    ```python
+    import hallthruster as het

+    # Check if the module is loaded correctly
+    print("hallThruster successfully imported!")
+    ```

+    If `HallThruster` is available, the script will proceed normally.
+    If not available, `main.py` will manually attempt to add it.

+    ---

+### 3: TROUBLESHOOT: Manually Add the Path in `main.py`

+If hallthruster is still not found, in `main.py`,  edit the snippet below (located at the top of main.py) and replace the placeholder with your hallthruster python path, This will check if `HallThruster` is accessed.
+If not, it will add the path:

+    ```python
+    import sys

+    # Ensure HallThruster module is in the Python path
+    hallthruster_path = "/Users/your-name/.julia/packages/HallThruster/abc/python"
+    if hallthruster_path not in sys.path:
+        sys.path.append(hallthruster_path)

+    import hallthruster as het
+    print("HallThruster imported successfully in main!")

+    ```

 ### Results directory:
 ```